 Curtain bangs and curly ends are a style that can be dressed up and elegant or casual.
 This mid-length style is a great example of how versatile medium-length layered hair with bangs can be.

-Curtain bangs on a collarbone-length blunt cut are a perfect option for women with thin hair that still want curtain bangs.
-If you want wispy bangs and have fine hair, you may not even need any texturizing.
-Blunt shoulder-length hair with curtain bangs sometimes has face-framing layers to blend the bangs into the length of the medium-length haircut.
+Curtain bangs on a collarbone-length blunt cut are perfect for women with thin hair.
+If you want wispy bangs and fine hair, you may not need any texturizing.
+Blunt shoulder-length hair with curtain bangs sometimes has face-framing layers to blend the bangs into the length of the cut.
 Ask your stylist if they would recommend a face frame for your face shape.

-Choppy curtain bangs combined with layers give a great foundation to a voluminous hairstyle.
-Shoulder-length straight hair with bangs can be a low-maintenance medium-length hairstyle.
+Choppy curtain bangs and layers give a great foundation to a voluminous hairstyle.
+Shoulder-length straight hair with bangs can be a low-maintenance, medium-length hairstyle.
 Keep in mind the shorter the bangs, the sooner they will need to be trimmed to maintain their style.

 A shoulder-length haircut with curtain bangs for round faces should lay below the shoulders.
 This will help elongate the face and slim the jawline.
-If you’re wanting shoulder-length hair with curtain bangs for a round face, ask your stylist to keep the hairstyle with curtain fringe below your eyes to make your cheekbones pop.
+If you want shoulder-length hair with curtain bangs for a round face, ask your stylist to keep the hairstyle with a middle part fringe below your eyes to make your cheekbones pop.

-Tousled waves with bangs is a medium style that is easy to achieve and touch up if needed.
-Medium layered hair with curtain bangs can get this style by curling with a large curling iron at a medium heat setting.
+Tousled waves with bangs make a medium style easy to achieve and touch up if needed.
+Medium layered hair with curtain bangs can get this style by curling with a large iron at a medium heat setting.

 Curtain bangs on loose curls look amazing when curled away from the face.
 If you have shoulder-length hair with short curtain bangs, you can use a flat iron to give a bend in your bangs to create the ultimate medium-length style.

-A two-toned long bob with curtain bangs is an edgy but high-maintenance medium hairstyle.
+A two-toned long bob with curtain bangs is an edgy, high-maintenance medium hairstyle.
 A medium-length bob with curtain bangs won’t need to be trimmed very often, but having a two-toned color will mean you’ll need to visit your stylist for a touch-up every six to eight weeks.

 A shag with shorter layers and curtain bangs is an easy way to get a trendy style with lots of volume.
 Mid-length hairstyles with a fringe and layers can be a little flat if you have thick hair, but keeping the layers short will help to give you the most volume possible within your shoulder-length cut.

-Middle-parted hairstyles with Bardot bangs are a popular choice for women with all hair types.
+Middle-parted hairstyles with Bardot bangs are popular for women with all hair types.
 Medium hairstyles with curtain bangs also look stunning on any face shape.

-A curtain fringe on mid-length straight hair will need a little help when it comes to styling.
-One way to give your curtain bangs volume and shape is to use a flat iron and give a slight bend under.
-Shoulder-length straight hair with curtain bangs can get an extra lift by using a volumizing mousse.
+A curtain fringe on mid-length straight hair will need a little help with styling.
+One way to give your bangs volume and shape is to use a flat iron and give a slight bend under.
+Shoulder-length straight hair with curtain fringe can get an extra lift using a volumizing mousse.

 A face frame on a layered medium-length cut can look beautiful on women over 40.
 If you have shoulder-length thin hair with curtain bangs, some quality hair products could be all you need to give your hair some life.
-Use Kevin Murphy Body Builder Spray on damp hair and dry with a round brush for added volume in your new haircut with curtain fringe.
+Use Kevin Murphy Body Builder Spray on damp hair and dry it with a round brush for added volume.

 Textured curtain bangs with layers can complement many different haircuts.
 Medium-length hairstyles with curtain bangs can be worn with or without layers, but adding layers to a shoulder-length style will give a more textured appearance.

 A textured cut with face-framing bangs has piecey layers with wispy ends.
 When asking for shoulder-length layered hair with curtain bangs, your stylist may recommend extra texturizing if you have thick hair.
-The texturizing will ensure that your hair has an overall soft appearance and will give extra volume at the root.
+The texturizing will ensure that your hair is soft and gives extra volume at the root.

 Related: Face-framing haircuts for all women.

 Curtain bangs and beach waves are a match made in heaven.
-Shoulder-length wavy hair with curtain bangs looks great soft and shiny or with lots of texture and volume.
+Shoulder-length wavy hair with curtain bangs looks soft and shiny or has lots of texture and volume.

-A shoulder-length wolf cut with bangs is a haircut that has lots of layers and is longer in the back than the front.
-Shoulder-length hair with curtain bangs and layers can be achieved with many different haircuts.
-A layered bob with curtain bangs would be a similar style, but with a more even length from back to front.
+A shoulder-length wolf hair cut with bangs is a haircut with many layers and is longer in the back than the front.
+Many different haircuts can achieve shoulder-length hair with curtain bangs and layers.
+A layered bob with bangs would be a similar style but with a more even length from back to front.

 Long curtain bangs on a textured shag is a fun haircut to have when you’re wanting to grow out your hair.
-If you have a medium-length haircut and are wanting longer hair, this cut with curtain fringe will be a great option because it will keep its shape as it grows out.
-To blend your bangs into the rest of your hair, ask your stylist to add some face-framing layers.
+If you have a medium-length haircut and want longer hair, this chop will be a great option because it will keep its shape as it grows.
+To blend your bangs into the rest of your hair, ask your stylist to add face-framing layers.

 A wispy cut with heavy curtain bangs is a collarbone-length hairstyle meant to look messy.
-If you’re wanting curtains bangs for medium-length hair that’s fine, consider asking for a wispy, shag style haircut with it.
+If you’re wanting this fringe for fine medium-length hair, consider asking for a wispy shag haircut with it.
 This will complement the fine texture of your hair and make the style with curtain bangs more cohesive.

-A razor cut with long feathered bangs is a hairstyle that is soft and textured.
-Anyone wanting to try long feathered curtain bangs should keep in mind they are most commonly styled with a middle parting.
+A razor cut with long feathered bangs is a soft and textured hairstyle.
+Anyone wanting to try long feathered curtain bangs should remember they are most commonly styled with a middle parting.
 If you’re used to a side part, this might be the perfect haircut to try a new parting.

-A long curtain fringe paired with a messy style is great for women who love low-maintenance hairstyles.
-Straight shoulder-length hair with curtain bangs can get a messier look by using a texture spray such as Aveda Texture Tonic on damp or dry hair.
+A long face-framing fringe paired with a messy style is great for women who love low-maintenance hairstyles.
+Straight shoulder-length hair with curtain bangs can get a messier look using a texture spray such as Aveda Texture Tonic on damp or dry hair.

 Medium soft shag cuts with Bardot bangs are a trendy style that women of all ages can wear.
-Keeping the bangs at cheekbone length will keep you from needing frequent trims and is able to be styled in multiple ways.
-Shoulder-length haircuts with curtain bangs look amazing curled or straight and messy.
+Keeping the bangs at cheekbone length will keep you from needing frequent trims and can be styled in multiple ways.
+Shoulder-length haircuts with curtain bangs look amazingly curled or straight and messy.

-Curtain bangs on mid-length wavy hair is a very popular hairstyle right now.
-Shoulder-length hair with bangs for women over 50 can absolutely look age-appropriate.
-For styling, use a 1.5-inch curling iron and leave the ends out for a soft wave style with curtain fringe.
+Curtain bangs on mid-length wavy hair are a very popular hairstyle right now.
+Shoulder-length hair with bangs for women over 50 can look age-appropriate.
+Use a 1.5-inch curling iron for styling and leave the ends out for a soft wave style.